 So we are making progress.
 We switched up the sleeping arrangements and Archer slept with me in his bed in the backroom.
-He was as good as gold, he slept in his bed until about 5am when he relieved himself on the pads I’d put down.
-Unfortunately he missed the pads on his numbers 2’s.
+He was as good as gold and slept in his bed until about 5am when he relieved himself on the pads I’d put down.
+Unfortunately, he missed the pads on his numbers 2’s.
 Nothing wakes you up quite as quickly as the smell of warm dog poo, I praised him for being a good boy, cleaned it up and then went to the toilet myself (not on the pad).

 He’s been full of beans this morning, probably because he slept well too.
 He had a few accidents because he was so excited.
-I’ve realised I was a little over optimistic about training him directly to the outside latrine given it’s 50ft from the front room.
+I’ve realised I was a little over-optimistic about training him directly to the outside latrine given it’s 50ft from the front room.
 It was putting a lot of stress on the both of us, we’ll transition in a few weeks when we’ve got some of the other fundamentals sorted, it’ll be a lot easier when we are communicating better.

 In the front room & bedroom, I’ve put down 4 puppy pads (1m square) so he’s got a better probability of hitting the target, I don’t want to cover the place because I want him to learn there is a difference.

 I’ve now got my act together on cleaning.
-So frontroom, has spray / toilet roll / kitchen towel / puppy training pads and a black bin bag.
-Toilet roll used to pickup his poo and kitchen towel to wick pee out of the carpet.
+So front room, has spray / toilet roll / kitchen towel / puppy training pads and a black bin bag.
+Toilet roll used to pick up his poo and kitchen towel to wick pee out of the carpet.
 So I can deal with 90% of issues quickly and efficiently.
 The back bedroom and the patio has the same,

-Generally he seems much happier, more playful, more relaxed more engaged.
+Generally, he seems much happier, more playful, more relaxed more engaged.
 I hadn’t realised what a blank slate he would be, literally all he knew was not to defecate in his bedding.
 Everything else needs to be taught including the fundamentals of communication.

 I’m trying to expose him to as many different experiences as possible, today he was hunting for treats in packing paper, a valuable life skill for sure.